-Wunder has a team of highly skilled accessibility specialists that are experienced both in performing accessibility evaluations and building accessible services from scratch.
-The team is committed to promoting accessibility culture both inside Wunder and out in the digital world.
-Contact us and we gladly tell you more.Get to know our accessibility team (in Finnish)
+Wunder has highly skilled accessibility specialists and developers who are experienced both in performing accessibility evaluations and building accessible services from scratch.
+We are committed to promoting accessibility culture both inside Wunder and out in the digital world.
+Contact us, and we gladly tell you more.Get to know our accessibility team (in Finnish)

 Aiming to have more accessible digital services?